rorybunker/ma-stat-dsm/hurricane/README.md

 # Creating the database
-Create a database called 'hurricane' with user = 'postgres', host = 'localhost' and password = 1234.
+Create a postgres database called 'hurricane' with user = 'postgres', host = 'localhost' and password = 1234.

 In pgAdmin, run each of the queries in data_structure_for_hurricane_data.sql, then insert the data with hurricane_point_insert.sql and hurricane_trajectory_insert.sql.